ymlasu/para-atm/README.md

-# NASA ULI InfoFusion
+# para-atm

 ## Introduction

-Information fusion for real-time national air transportation system prognostics under uncertainty.
-This project highlights integration of two main software systems, PARA-ATM (Arizona State University), and NATS (Optimal Synthesis Inc).
+para-atm is a Python package that provides tools for analysis of the national air transportation system.
+The project stems from the Prognostic Analysis and Reliability Assessment Laboratory (PARA) at Arizona State University.

 ## Installation